 Creating sustainable transport solutions for the local area.

-As part of the 2030 Project, the Transport Action Group is exploring alternative, healthier, and more sustainable ways of getting around.
+The Transport Action Group is exploring alternative, healthier, and more sustainable ways of getting around.

 Our current options of fossil fuelled private vehicles are a huge source of pollution and extremely inefficient.
 Our bus service simply isn’t frequent or flexible enough to be a viable replacement for anyone looking to live without a car.
 And our main roads are not great places for cyclists of all ages and abilities to safely use.